The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

 The fourth trimester, a three-month phase in which newborns acclimatise to life outside the womb, was proposed in the late 1970s and popularised by paediatrician Harvey Karp in his 2002 book The Happiest Baby on the Block.
 Karp's approach, which emphasises the importance of thinking of our newborns as foetuses outside the womb, has assisted thousands of sleep-deprived parents in soothing fussy babies.
 His approach, known as the 5 S's, assists carers in mimicking specific features of the womb, duplicating the noises, movement, and snugness that babies experience as they learn to control their reflexes and improve their senses.

-Tips to help baby get through the fourth trimester:
+Tips to help baby get through the fourth trimester

 • Skin to skin: Holding your baby near and upright, with both of you covered in a blanket if it's chilly, helps to comfort them by bringing them closer to your heartbeat, aroma, and warmth.

-Tips to help mom get through the fourth trimester:
+Tips to help mom get through the fourth trimester

 Sleep deprivation may cause postpartum depression, marital problems, and even SIDS if you are so exhausted that your infant falls asleep with you in bed.

-Here are some tips:
+Here are some tips

 • Limit your obligations and duties outside of the house.

-• Keep contact information for the specialists involved in your wellness plan, such as a pelvic floor specialist, lactation consultant, doula, housekeeper, and so on.
+• Keep contact information for the specialists involved in your wellness plan, such as a pelvic floor specialist, lactation consultant, housekeeper, and so on.

 • Keep a list of the small things you like handy to feed your mind and soul, such as movies, music, books, and hobbies.